odea-project/qAlgorithms/report/discussion_tests.md

 ## Centroid quality score (DQSC)
-The DQSC currently implemented through the qAlgorithms workflow gives the percentage to which any given centroid conforms to the expected gaussian shape. [@todo paper]
+The DQSC currently implemented through the qAlgorithms workflow gives the percentage to which any given centroid conforms to the expected gaussian shape.
+This correlates with the reliability of the  [@todo paper]
 The following test utilising the DQSC was considered:
-    For every measurement, the mean DQSC and the mean DQSCs of upper and lower quartile were calculated with the compared criteria being the relative change between the three.
+    For every measurement, the mean DQSC and the mean DQSCs of upper and lower quartile were calculated with the compared criteria being the mean relative change between the three.
-    This test was discarded because the difference between six samples of a DoE measurement series was less than 0.005 in every category.
-The same observation was made when testing blank, standard and samples of a different measurement run.
+    This test was discarded because the measure of difference was smaller than 50% of the standard deviation of the DQSC for all samples of the negative control series.

-## signal point retention
+## Signal Point Retention

+// Ich bin mir hier nicht sicher, wie sinnvoll ein entsprechender
+// Parameter tatsächlich ist.
+Müsste man wahrscheinlich ausprobieren.

 Another perspective on process quality is the unifomity of intermediate results when comparing replicates or time series that should be consistent, for example drinking water.
 In these cases, under